Race Day Timeline

 County Road 42C to Centennial Drive Road will be closed to traffic for the opening 3/4 mile of the race, after which runners will have a full lane closure on County Road 23E (Centennial Dr) to the top of Monster Mountain at mile 1.8.
 From Monster Mountain to the Bingham Hill Rd turn, runners will use the hard shoulder.
 Bingham Hill Road will be closed to all westbound vehicular traffic from County Road 23E to Overland Trail.
 Neighborhood traffic will be routed in and out from west to east.

-There will be a full road closure on Linden Street north of Buckingham and south of Linden Center Drive to accommodate the stage and sponsor tents adjacent to New Belgium.
-North-south traffic will be routed around the Linden Center Drive circle opposite New Belgium.
+At the finish area, Lincoln Ave. will be closed to traffic between Willow and Linden Center Drive to accommodate the finish area and post-race expo and party.
 All beverage, food service and seating for the post-race party will be on New Belgium’s patio.

 Traffic control volunteers will be at all major intersections on the course to guide runners and stop traffic.
 Police officers and flaggers will be assisting with parking in the morning, at the Taft Hill road crossing at mile 10.2, and on Linden Street at the finish.
 All volunteer, flagger and police instructions are final.